 In this course you will learn:

-- To harvest and create natural tinder bundle
+- To create and use a natural tinder bundle

 The class will take place at our school’s 40-acre property from 9am-4pm on Saturday.
 Food is not provided.
 A NON-SERRATED, fixed blade knife is required for the class.
-Quality knives will be available for purchase ($20-35 depending on the model).
-We will be doing a lot of carving in this class, and having a sharp, fixed blade non-serrated knife with a comfortable handle is essential.
+Quality knives will be available for purchase online before your class ($20-35 depending on the model).
+We do a lot of carving in this class, and having a sharp, fixed blade non-serrated knife with a comfortable handle is essential.

 Please note that all classes at Wilderness Awareness School will require staff and participants to wear face coverings, practice social distancing, and have a health check at the start of each day.
 Health checks need to be completed by participants at home before the start of each class day.
 With all of this, we’re still confident that these workshops will remain potent experiences that deliver new skills, enrich perspectives, and deepen a connection to the natural world around us.